Flanging: Origin

-As an audio effect, a listener hears a "drainpipe" or "swoosh" or "jet plane" sweeping effect as shifting sum-and-difference harmonics are created analogous to use of a variable notch filter.
+As an audio effect, a listener hears a drainpipe or swoosh or jet plane sweeping effect as shifting sum-and-difference harmonics are created analogous to use of a variable notch filter.
 The term "flanging" comes from one of the early methods of producing the effect.
 The finished music track is recorded simultaneously to two matching tape machines, then replayed with both decks in sync.
 The output from the two recorders is mixed to a third recorder.
 The engineer slows down one playback recorder by lightly pressing a finger on the flange (rim) of the supply reel.
-The "drainpipe" or subtle "swoosh" 'flange flango' effect "sweeps" in one direction, and the playback of that recorder remains slightly behind the other when the finger is removed.
+The drainpipe or subtle swoosh effect sweeps in one direction, and the playback of that recorder remains slightly behind the other when the finger is removed.
 By pressing a finger on the flange of the other deck, the effect sweeps back in the other direction as the decks progress towards being in sync.
-The Beatles' producer George Martin disputed this "reel flange" source, attributing the term to himself and John Lennon instead.
+The Beatles' producer George Martin disputed this reel flange source, attributing the term to himself and John Lennon instead.

 Despite claims over who originated flanging, Les Paul discovered the effect in the late 1940s and 1950s; however, he did most of his early phasing experiments with acetate disks on variable-speed record players.
 On "Mammy's Boogie" (1952) he used two disk recorders, one with a variable speed control.
 The first hit song with a very discernible flanging effect was "The Big Hurt" (1959) by Toni Fisher.

 Further development of the classic effect is attributed to Ken Townsend, an engineer at EMI's Abbey Road Studio, who devised a process in the spring of 1966.
 Tired of laboriously re-recording dual vocal tracks, John Lennon asked Townsend if there was some way for the Beatles to get the sound of double-tracked vocals without doing the work.
-Townsend devised artificial double tracking (ADT).
+Townsend devised automatic double tracking (ADT).
 According to historian Mark Lewisohn, it was Lennon who first called the technique "flanging".
 Lennon asked George Martin to explain how ADT worked, and Martin answered with the nonsense explanation "Now listen, it's very simple.
 We take the original image and we split it through a double vibrocated sploshing flange with double negative feedback".
 Lennon thought Martin was joking.
 Martin replied, "Well, let's flange it again and see".
 From that point, when Lennon wanted ADT he would ask for his voice to be flanged, or call out for "Ken's flanger".
 According to Lewisohn, the Beatles' influence meant the term "flanging" is still in use today, more than 50 years later.
 The first Beatles track to feature flanging was "Tomorrow Never Knows" from Revolver, recorded on 6 April 1966.
 When Revolver was released on 5 August 1966, almost every song had been subjected to flanging.